csun5285/doris/docs/en/docs/advanced/cold_hot_separation.md

 - Remote object space recycling recycler.
 If the table and partition are deleted, or the space is wasted due to abnormal conditions in the cold and hot separation process, the recycler thread will periodically recycle, saving storage resources
 - Cache optimization, which caches the accessed cold data to be local, achieving the query performance of non cold and hot separation
 - Be thread pool optimization, distinguish whether the data source is local or object storage, and prevent the delay of reading objects from affecting query performance
+- newly created materialized view would inherit storage policy from it's base table's correspoding partition

 ## Storage policy

 The storage policy is the entry to use the cold and hot separation function.
 Users only need to associate a storage policy with a table or partition during table creation or doris use. that is, they can use the cold and hot separation function.

+<version since="dev"></version> When creating an S3 RESOURCE, the S3 remote link verification will be performed to ensure that the RESOURCE is created correctly.

+In addition, fe configuration needs to be added: `enable_storage_policy=true`

 For example: